Botanical Name: Justicia brandegeana (aka Beloperone guttata)

 Height: Up to 3 ft (90 cm) if not pruned back.

-Fertilizer: Feed every 2 weeks year-round with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with an all-purpose water-soluble fertilizer diluted by half.

 Propagation: Take 4 in (10 cm) stem tip cuttings in spring.
 Remove the flower bracts from the stem and insert in moist potting medium.